 Fibroids vary in size from a few millimeters to more than 30cm across and occasionally reach the size of a full-term pregnancy, although this is unusual.

 Once formed, fibroids tend to develop slowly until the menopause, when they usually shrink.

 What causes fibroids?

 The cause of fibroids is not fully understood.
-Because fibroids develop after puberty, and shrink at the menopause, they are thought to grow in response to natural female hormones.
+Because they develop after puberty and shrink at the menopause, they are thought to grow in response to natural female hormones.